-Unmet minimum requirements for formula grant funding that correspond to Section 59-152-90 and Section 59-152 70 of the First Steps legislation, to include findings of non-compliance with program or operational guidelines, will become part of a state boardapproved Corrective Action Plan to the Local Partnership.
-Unmet qualifications that are not resolved within the time-frame specified in the partnership's Corrective Action Plan may result in a future non-compliance penalty to the Local Partnership's funding amount, to be determined by the state board as specified in the Formula Funding Reduction Levels Policy (See Appendix A)
+Unmet minimum requirements for formula grant funding that correspond to Section 59-152-90 and Section 59-152 70 of the First Steps legislation, to include findings of non-compliance with program or operational guidelines, will become part of a state board-approved Corrective Action Plan to the Local Partnership.
+Unmet qualifications that are not resolved within the time-frame specified in the partnership's Corrective Action Plan may result in a future non-compliance penalty to the Local Partnership's funding amount, to be determined by the state board.